dkoslicki/PressPurt/R_version/README.md

 you to re-run `PreprocessMatrix`.

 ### Single edge uncertainty
-This set of analyses are for the situation in which you wish to (press) perturb a single node in the network and quantify how uncertainty in the edge interaction strengths affects the predictions contained in the net effects matrix.
+This set of analyses are for the situation where you wish to assess how the presence of uncertainty in the strength of the direct effect (edge weight) between a single focal pair of species (nodes) alters the signs of the predicted press perturbation net effects between all pairs of species in the network.

 #### Qualitative analysis
-The function `ComputeEntryWisePerturbationExpectation` will compute the expected number of sign switches/mispredictions in the net effects matrix when perturbing each node individually by a unit amount.
+The function `ComputeEntryWisePerturbationExpectation` will compute the expected number of sign switches/mispredictions in the net effects matrix when perturbing each entry of the Jacobian matrix individually.
 This can be run with:
 ```R
 # run the script on the preprocessed matrix contained in the Results folder assuming the edge uncertainties are distributed according to a truncated normal distribution using a mean of 0 and a variance equal to (the length of the interval divided by the absolute value of the input parameter)^2